victorpengmx/tp/docs/UserGuide.md

 At least one field to edit must be provided.
 ```

-- If the specified index is invalid (not within the displayed company list), you will get the following error message:
+- If the specified index is invalid (larger than the number of companies in the displayed company list), you will get the following error message:
 ```
 The company index provided is invalid.
 ```